rantao-ds/LA-Renter-Housing-Commute-Analysis-2015-2024/README.md

 ***roommate_workers (mixed household)***

-The `roommate_workers` variable identify the number of stabling working roommates in a mixed household.
+The `roommate_workers` variable identifies the number of stable working roommates in a mixed household.

 ***num_dependent_children (family & mixed household)***